-In addition to her second term as Head of the Plant Biology and Breeding division, Carole Caranta also directs the Plant2Pro Carnot Institute - a key tool for building socio-economic partnerships - and manages an inter-disciplinary scientific foresight study.
+Carole comes with a lot of experience under her belt: two terms as head of the Plant Biology and Breeding division; five years directing the Plant2Pro Carnot Institute, a key player in socio-economic partnerships for plant production in the service of the agroecological transition; and steering an interdisciplinary scientific foresight study on predictive approaches in biology and ecology.
 Neither the realisation of a childhood dream nor the fruit of a well-laid career plan, Carole explains how she got here: “I’m an enthusiastic person.
 I want to do things with drive and passion.
 It’s not about me, but about being open to possibility”.
 Carole was bitten by the research bug during a first summer internship when she was earning the French DEUG, a 2-year university general studies diploma, at INRA in Avignon.
 Several other internships in INRA labs followed, where she wrote her thesis.
 Her research focussed on genetics and resistance to disease in peppers and tomatoes.
 Then, Carole and her team discovered a molecular resistance mechanism preserved in the plant kingdom that allows plants to prevent viruses from replicating.
 Their findings earned them international recognition and Carole became more and more involved in leadership roles and scientific strategy before giving up research proper.
 For her, it was “a fast and welcome evolution.
-Over the course of my career”, she continues, “I was lucky to meet extraordinary teachers, thesis advisors, scientific colleagues and heads of divisions who enriched me and believed in me.
-I think was able to take their advice and answer the door when opportunity knocked”.
+Over the course of my career”, she continues, “I was lucky to meet extraordinary teachers, thesis supervisor, scientific colleagues and stellar INRA division heads who enriched me and believed in me.
+I think I was able to take their advice and answer the door when opportunity knocked”.

-When questioned, Carole says that her gender never got in the way, even noting, not without a touch of humour, that she was in fact the third woman to be named Head of the Plant Genetics and Breeding division in 2012… She does, however, appreciate the fact that INRA recently achieved gender parity for the whole of its division Heads.
-In her opinion, “This equilibrium means greater scope and vision”.
+When asked, Carole says that her gender never got in the way, even noting, not without a touch of humour, that she was already the third woman to be named Head of the Plant Genetics and Breeding division in 2012… However, she appreciates the parity that has been achieved or is being achieved at INRAE: “a greater male/female balance means greater vision overall”, she says.

 Toward agroecology with breakthrough innovations

-Having succeeded in striking a balance in the new division, Carole is broadening her horizons with a leading role in the Plant2Pro Carnot Institute, which brings together research bodies and technical institutes.
-“Ever since I started working on molecular mechanisms of resistance to viruses, I’ve appreciated and used socio-economic partnerships to gear very basic research towards concrete applications”, she says.
-The goals of Plant2Pro are very widespread: genetics, plant breeding and biotechnologies, but also plant health with a focus on biocontrol, and lastly agronomy, innovative crop systems, and digital agriculture.
-For this, 14 INRA research units in three divisions work with three technical institutes.
+After striking the right balance in the new division, Carole broadened her horizons by taking on a leading role in the Plant2Pro Carnot Institute, which continues to pursue very wide-ranging goals in genetics, plant breeding and biotechnologies, but also plant health with a focus on biological pest control, and finally agronomy, innovative crop systems, and digital farming.
+For all this, no less than 16 INRAE research units and three divisions work alongside three technical institutes.

-Genetics is still a very competitive field that receives far more private funding than INRA can afford, for example in genomic selection.
-Carole explains, however, that “our research acts as a compliment to, and an interactive part of, that which is carried out in the private sector”.
+Genetics is still a very competitive field that receives far more private funding than INRAE would be able to afford, for example in genomic selection.
+Carole explains, however, that “our research acts as a complement to, and an interactive part of, that which is carried out in the private sector”.
 For example, research into new traits for future crops that will become part of agricultural systems in line with agroecology requires that science get creative and set its sights on new horizons.
-The goal is to select plants that are better adapted to innovative farming systems and better exploit the microbiota of soil, or even to shift the focus onto “service” crops.
+The goal is to select plants that are more adapted to innovative farming systems and better exploit the microbiota of soil, or even to shift the focus onto “service” crops.
 “But industrial players won’t invest in these fields on their own”, explains Carole.
 “It’s too risky for them, even though the stakes for society at large are high.
-We steer our researchers toward agroecology through incentive support, management of scientific activities, and joint projects with partners”.
+We steer our researchers toward this sector through incentives, scientific pursuits, and joint projects with partners”.
 Participatory research can be another source of innovation.
-Two participatory breeding projects, involving wheat and durum wheat, carried out with farmers and associations, led to new varieties adapted to the needs of organic farming.

-Carole is committed body and soul, but is willing to share the keys to achieving balance: “I’m able to take a step back and look at things, which is important for these types of jobs”.
-She enjoys time spent with her large and blended family, loves to travel, and practices sport.
+Carole is committed on all fronts, but is willing to share the keys to achieving balance: “I’m able to take a step back and look at things, which is important for these types of jobs”.
+She enjoys time spent with her large and blended family and friends, loves to travel, and practices sport.
 She makes a point of setting priorities for herself, even if it’s not always easy, “otherwise you end up working day and night”.
 That is why she keeps a close-knit team and puts all her trust in them: “I like delegating and I think I’m good at surrounding myself with the right people”.

-- 49 years old, in a relationship, one son and three step-sons
+- 51 years old, married, one son and three step-sons

-- Since Jul 2016 : Director of Plant2Pro Carnot Institute, for innovation in sustainable competitiveness in plant production
+- 2016-2021: Director of Plant2Pro Carnot Institute, innovations in the service of sustainable competitiveness of crop production

 - 1997 – 2011: Research scientist, then Research Director (2006) in the Fruit and Vegetable Genetics and Breeding Unit (INRA PACA)